labbsr0x/big-brother/README.md

 ![motive](https://raw.githubusercontent.com/labbsr0x/big-brother/assets/bigbrother.png "design")

-Basically, it collects the necessary metrics from a client provided `bb-promster` cluster endpoint.
+Basically, it collects the necessary metrics from a client provided [BB Promster](https://github.com/labbsr0x/bb-promster) cluster endpoint.

 More specifically, the **Big Brother** app federates it's own monitoring cluster to the provided endpoint, and starts collecting **Big Brother** specific metrics, with the help of some useful programming libraries.